 Crohn’s disease can be unpredictable.
 But you can still thrive while you handle your condition.
 The key is to take charge of the details.
-That'll really help you deal with flares and symptoms that are out of your control.
+That will really help you deal with flares and symptoms that are out of your control.

 Focus on Food